yanna-torres/yanna-torres/README.md

 My academic notion template available [here](https://yanna-torres.notion.site/academia-new-template-c6e67366a41c429f8986bb456e23e9bb?pvs=4).
 Use it to track all your assignments and goals to keep you on course to graduate :)

-You can also use it for manage other areas of yout life, feel free to adapt as you see fit.
+You can also use it for manage other areas of your life, feel free to adapt as you see fit.

 ## :pencil2: blog posts
 <!-- BLOG-POST-LIST:START -->